What is a ref?

 - When the ref attribute is used on an HTML element, the

-object receives the mounted instance of the component as itscurrent
+refattribute is used on a custom class component, therefobject receives the mounted instance of the component as itscurrent.

 React.useRef